pivv/japanese-mahjong-ai/README.md

 # japanese_mahjong_ai
 Transformer based Japanese Mahjong AI (Based on Tenhou dataset.)

-Can test in real Tenhou website
+You can test this AI in real Tenhou website through jupyter notebook.